amirlb/iterated-prisoner-dilemma/README.md

 - The complete decision history is recorded outside of the strategies
 - The entire interaction history is passed to each strategy when making decisions
 - New strategies can leverage this global information to make smarter decisions
+- **Meta-cognitive strategies can analyze the source code of opponents and use a language model to develop optimal counter-strategies**

-This mirrors real-world social dynamics where reputation and observing third-party interactions influence decision-making.
+This mirrors real-world social dynamics where reputation, observing third-party interactions, and reasoning about others' decision-making processes influence behavior.

 ## Included Strategies